 I’ve been posting about festive light-ups in Singapore the whole year.
-Here’s the latest and final one for the year.
+Here’s the latest and final one for this year.
 Orchard Road Christmas Light-Up 2017!

-Arguably the most visited one of all.
+The one that’s arguably the most visited one of all.
 Also, the original one that gave birth to the rest.
-How fondly I remember the earliest ones in the 80s!
+Oh, how fondly I remember the earliest Orchard Road Christmas lights!
 When gold, not blue or silver, bedecked the entire shopping stretch.

-Anyhow, the lead-up to the Light-Up wasn’t very promising, as in the weather.
-It’s been raining the entire week and for a great part of the afternoon, it felt as if opening night for the celebration might be affected.
+Anyhow, the lead-up to the Light-Up wasn’t very promising, no thanks to the weather.
+It’s been raining the entire week, and for a great part of today’s afternoon, it felt as if opening night for the celebration might be affected.
 Thankfully the skies cleared up by late afternoon.
 Everywhere was still damp when I got down to Orchard Road, but it wasn’t too unpleasant or too slippery to stroll about.

 There was a slight let down during the evening.
 The main attraction of the light-up was naturally the street lights, as in the strings of wonderland decorations spanning the width of the road.
-By 8.00 pm, all were still off.
-Some clumsy online searching by the roadside also revealed no information.
-I keep getting the same 5-things-to-know Channel News Asia article that talked about the lights coming on at 3 pm.
+At 8.00 pm, all were still unlit.
+Some hasty online searching by the roadside also revealed no information.
+All I kept finding was the same 5-things-to-know Channel News Asia article that talked about the lights coming on at 3 pm.
 (What the …)